rooneg/5srd.github.io/_classes/fighter.md

 ### Indomitable
 Beginning at 9th level, you can reroll a saving throw that you fail.
 If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.
 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.

-## Martial Archetypes

-Different fighters choose different approaches to perfecting their fighting prowess.
-The martial archetype you choose to emulate reflects your approach.

-### Champion

-The archetypal Champion focuses on the development of raw physical power honed to deadly perfection.
-Those who model themselves on this archetype combine rigorous training with physical excellence to deal devastating blows.

-#### Improved Critical

-Beginning when you choose this archetype at 3rd level, your weapon attacks score a critical hit on a roll of 19 or 20.

-#### Remarkable Athlete

-Starting at 7th level, you can add half your proficiency bonus (round up) to any Strength, Dexterity, or Constitution check you make that doesn’t already use your proficiency bonus.
-In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.

-#### Additional Fighting Style

-At 10th level, you can choose a second option from the Fighting Style class feature.

-#### Superior Critical
-Starting at 15th level, your weapon attacks score a critical hit on a roll of 18–20.

-#### Survivor
-At 18th level, you attain the pinnacle of resilience in battle.
-At the start of each of your turns, you regain hit points equal to 5 + your Constitution modifier if you have no more than half of your hit points left.
-You don’t gain this benefit if you have 0 hit points.